Amperity

 3. Inspect the next outbound event — its Transformed Event tab should show partner_attrs.amperity populated.

-Browser personalization
+Browser personalisation

 1. Ensure browser_attribute_allowlist is set and datafly.js is built with enrich config.